Computer Vision Mobile Apps: Examples, Features, and Development Tools

 At Surf, we have seen how it works while developing financial analysis and process management systems for KFC restaurants.
 The Client addressed us to develop a facial recognition system and automate working hours recording.

 We created a system able to accurately identify restaurant employees, register the actual clock-ins and clock-outs, and send the data to the server.
 For implementing facial recognition in a mobile application, we used Face SDK library.

 Computer vision app development tools

 In the picture below, you can see standard tools used in computer vision application development and their functionality.

-For example, the Surf developer team used TensorFlow as one of the main tools to implement food recognition functionality in the diabetes monitoring mobile app, mentioned in the beginning of this article.
+For example, the Surf developer team used TensorFlow as one of the main tools to implement food recognition functionality in the health monitoring mobile app, mentioned in the beginning of this article.